umarhassan-mitodl/11.235-fall-2009/content/pages/readings.md

 {{< tdopen >}}

 Joshi, Anu.
 "Public Sector Unions and Policy Reform: The Case of Joint Forest Management in West Bengal."
 Draft article.
 Centre for the Future State, Institute of Development Studies at the University of Sussex, Brighton, England.
 2006.
-Based on {{% resource_link "61209664-00c5-49bb-959a-da14696cd17e" "_Roots of Change: Front Line Workers and Forest Policy Reform in West Bengal_" %}}, Chapter 4, of the author’s PhD Dissertation (Cambridge, MA, Department of Urban Studies and Planning, Massachusetts Institute of Technology, 2000).
+Based on [_Roots of Change: Front Line Workers and Forest Policy Reform in West Bengal_](http://dspace.mit.edu/handle/1721.1/9292), Chapter 4, of the author’s PhD Dissertation (Cambridge, MA, Department of Urban Studies and Planning, Massachusetts Institute of Technology, 2000).

-Crook, Richard, and Joseph Ayee. "{{% resource_link "16c24a80-cc64-49df-af33-8fa01d86b24a" "Urban Service Partnerships, 'Street-Level Bureaucrats' and Environmental Sanitation in Kumasi and Accra, Ghana: Coping with Organisational Change in the Public Bureaucracy" %}}." _Development Policy Review_ 24, no. 1 (2006): 1-23 (especially pp. 11-23).
+Crook, Richard, and Joseph Ayee. "[Urban Service Partnerships, 'Street-Level Bureaucrats' and Environmental Sanitation in Kumasi and Accra, Ghana: Coping with Organisational Change in the Public Bureaucracy](http://siteresources.worldbank.org/INTWDR2004/Resources/22514_crookWDR.pdf)." _Development Policy Review_ 24, no. 1 (2006): 1-23 (especially pp. 11-23).

 {{< tdclose >}}